audrey-roe/Kora-AI/README.md

 Kora AI contributes the following settings:

-- `Kora AI.helloWorld`: Enable/disable the Kora AI extension.
+- `Kora AI`: Enable/disable the Kora AI extension.
 <!-- - `Kora AI.viewFinderDepth`: Set the depth of search when using the view function finder. -->

 ## Known Issues